cglatot/PokeManager/README.md

 ## Important Info / Updates

 * Pokemon names must be in ALL CAPITALS.
 It uses the API names (easy to look up)
-* You can now specify ALL to transfer ALL Pokemon below the IV and CP thresholds
+* You can specify **ALL** to transfer all Pokemon below the IV and CP thresholds
 * The release and rename functions will take a long time if there are a lot of pokemon.
 This is to help reduce bot detection by adding delays to requests
+* If you have 2FA and it gives you Auth errors, set up an [App Password](https://security.google.com/settings/security/apppasswords).

 ## How to run it
 ### Locally, with python